opencog/atomspace/opencog/query/README.md

 into that "blank" or "hole" is called a "grounding".
 The pattern matcher finds groundings for variables.

-Pattern querying in the atomspace is split into two parts: a "compile" step, and a "execute/run" step.
+Pattern querying in the AtomSpace is split into two parts: a "compile" step, and a "execute/run" step.
 Pattern compilation is done by code in the `opencog/atoms/pattern` directory.
 Pattern execution is done by code in this directory.
 Compilation has to be done only once per